Overview

 Quantum Technologies

-Canada’s Cyber Centre partners with the U.S. National Institute for Standards and Technology (NIST) on the Cryptographic Module Validation Program (CMVP) and celebrated NIST’s August 13, 2024, release of the first three finalized post-quantum encryption standards.
-The Cyber Centre also works with NIST to update the Cryptographic Algorithm Validation Program (CAVP) and the CMVP to test implementations of these new PQC algorithms and is working within the Government of Canada to ensure a smooth and timely transition to PQC.
+Canada’s Cyber Centre partners with the U.S. National Institute for Standards and Technology (NIST) on the Cryptographic Module Validation Program (CMVP) and celebrated NIST’s August 2024 release of the first three finalized post-quantum encryption standards.
+The Cyber Centre also collaborates with NIST to update the Cryptographic Algorithm Validation Program (CAVP) and the CMVP to test implementations of these new post-quantum cryptography (PQC) algorithms, ensuring a smooth transition to PQC technologies within the Government of Canada.

 Cybersecurity